 (a) Using either the within-vessel composting method or the static aerated pile composting method, the temperature of the active composting pile must be maintained at 55 degrees Celsius or higher for three days;

 (b) Using the windrow composting method, the temperature of the active composting pile must be maintained at 55 degrees Celsius or higher for 15 days or longer.
-During the period when the composting pile is maintained at 55 degrees Celsius or higher, there must be a minimum of five turnings of the windrow; or
+During the period when the composting pile is maintained at 55 degrees Celsius or higher, there must be a minimum of five turnings of the windrow;

+(c) Using anaerobic digestion, the following parameters are met:

+(A) All feedstocks are pasterurized at 70 degrees Celsius or higher for five minutes or longer prior to placement in the digester or

+(B) The digestion process maintains an operating temperature of 53 degrees Celsius or higher for five hours or longer or

+(C) The digestion process maintains an operating temperature of 35 degress Celsius or higher for 10 days or longer or

+(D) The digestion process maintains an operating or liquid digestate storage temperature above 6 degrees Celsius or higher for six months or longer

+or

 (c) An alternative method that permittee can demonstrate achieves an equivalent reduction of human pathogens.